Vision boards create and hold a sort of good magic.

 - Seeing my vision board regularly—with images and words representing my goals, wishes, and values—helps remind me what I want to do, be, and have.
 And helps to ensure that I continue to move towards those things, both consciously and unconsciously.

 Note :: I’m making assumptions about that unconscious part.
 I don’t really know what goes on in my head unconsciously!
 Maybe it’s wishful thinking.
 But I do believe that a big part of the vision board magic is it’s influence on the unconscious or subconscious mind.

 They have worked for me.
 And they have worked for others.

-I have been surprised by what has come to pass that I’ve initially put on my vision boards.
+I am surprised at what came to pass on other vision boards I created in the past.
 Not always within the year.
 Sometimes a few years later, in fact.
 I look back at old vision boards and am surprised and humbled.